About our magazine

 K1R 5M6 Canada

 COAT began in 1989 by exposing and opposing ARMX, Canada's largest arms bazaar.
 (Early history.)
-Our first campaign led to Ottawa City Council's 20-year ban on hosting arms bazaars on municipal property.
+Our first campaign led to Ottawa City Council's 20-year ban on hosting arms shows on municipal property.

 For almost 30 years, COAT has published Press for Conversion!
-For its first decade it focused on the conversion of military industries and bases to socially-useful civilian use.
-Since 2000, COAT's magazine has focused on many anti-war issues.
+For its first decade our magazine dealt with the conversion of military industries and bases to civilian uses.
+Since the late 1990s, each issue has focused on a different anti-war theme.
+Our goal is to debunk the national myth that Canada is a global force for peace, human rights and multiculturalism.

-COAT has organized peace rallies, marches, vigils, conferences and campaigns to oppose the arms trade, militarised air shows, CPP investments in war, and the role of Canadian governments and NGOs in aiding US/NATO-led "humanitarian" wars.
+COAT has organized peace rallies, marches, vigils, conferences and campaigns to oppose the arms trade, militarised "air shows," war toys, CPP investments in war, and the role of Canadian governments and NGOs in aiding US weapons programs (like "BMD") and imperial wars that are camouflaged as "humanitarian" by the UN's so-called "Responsibility to Protect" doctrine.

 |To read the articles now online, click a pdf or htm link.|